learnbaydev/bloglearnbay_v2/posts/full-stack-development-for-non-techies.md

 It's simpler now, in this internet age to learn full stack development.
 However, several options can confuse you.
 Aspirants have a vast number of learning possibilities before them.
 Having a concise approach and the right strategy is very crucial

-So, compare your schedule and academic objectives to find the best way to study full stack software development.</br></br>
+So, compare your schedule and academic objectives to find the best way to study full stack Software Development.</br></br>

 ## In conclusion…